Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Mac OS/Mac Mini m4 - Move data to external storage.md

 The base model (16-256) is a bargain.
 And 16GB ram is comfortable for most user, but the storage at 256 is still so limited.
-Increase to 512 is to expensive (200 dollars), while with that 200$ I could have 2TB setup in which have the same performance at
+Increase to 512 is to expensive (200 dollars), while with that 200$ I could have 2TB setup in which have the not noticable performance as internal drive.
+But once you have the drive/enclosure.
+You have to choose how to split and put those data
 ### 1. ln -s (My old approach)
 ##### Only move certain folders (usually not important) to the external drive.
 ##### Cause a lot of issues sometimes